Omegance: A Single Parameter for Various Granularities in Diffusion-Based Synthesis: Abstract

 \section{Abstract}

-In this work, we introduce \textbf{a single parameter} $\omega$, to effectively control granularity in diffusion-based synthesis.
+In this work, we show that we only need \textbf{a single parameter $\omega$} to effectively control granularity in diffusion-based synthesis.
 This parameter is incorporated during the denoising steps of the diffusion model’s reverse process.
-Our approach does not require model retraining, architectural modifications, or additional computational overhead during inference, yet enables precise control over the level of details in the generated outputs.
+This simple approach does not require model retraining or architectural modifications and incurs negligible computational overhead, yet enables precise control over the level of details in the generated outputs.
 Moreover, spatial masks or denoising schedules with varying $\omega$ values can be applied to achieve region-specific or timestep-specific granularity control.
-Prior knowledge of image composition from control signals or reference images further facilitates the creation of precise $\omega$ masks for granularity control on specific objects.
-To highlight the parameter’s role in controlling subtle detail variations, the technique is named \textbf{Omegance}, combining ``omega'' and ``nuance''.
-Our method demonstrates impressive performance across various image and video synthesis tasks and is adaptable to advanced diffusion models.
+External control signals or reference images can guide the creation of precise $\omega$ masks, allowing targeted granularity adjustments.
+Despite its simplicity, the method demonstrates impressive performance across various image and video synthesis tasks and is adaptable to advanced diffusion models.
 The code is available at \url{https://github.com/itsmag11/Omegance}.